Sales is a high-pressure environment.

 For Rachel, this has meant journaling:

-Mindfulness techniques like meditation or deep breathing help create mental space, making staying calm in high-pressure situations easier.
+Mindfulness techniques like meditation or deep breathing create mental space, making it easier to stay calm in high-pressure situations.

 B2B sales is a profession where it’s easy to feel like you need to be “on” all the time.

-But, constant working without breaks can backfire, leading to fatigue and decreased productivity.
+But constant working without breaks can backfire, leading to fatigue and decreased sales productivity.

 After all, we’ve all suffered from Zoom brain, blue light headaches, etc.